 - Estimate the amount of wood you need.
 Make a breakdown of the parts.

-- Select your wood that suits your budget.
+- Select the wood that suits your budget.
 Pinewood makes a durable table.
 Maple and cherry make sturdy tables.

 - Cut the wood.

 - Make a tabletop and apron.
+Put a piece of paper before the tabletop to avoid scratches.
 Use the flattest side to be your tabletop.
-Put a paper before the tabletop to avoid scratches.

 - Drill pocket holes.